Learn to Sail Course

 How can I find out what’s going on?

 Regular updates are posted on the club's Facebook page at www.facebook.com/groups/anusc/

 We will be sailing on the clubs fleet of Lasers and Pacers, and Tasers.
 I encourage you to have a go on all of these boats as the theory is the same and will be good when you want to take mates sailing.
 We will organise a couple of races between you guys when you get the basics down pat as this is one of the best ways to learn about sailing.
 It will be very relaxed and not at all serious.

 If you are feeling really keen check out the Wikipedia site on lasers (don’t be too worried though, we will teach you it all). http://en.wikipedia.org/wiki/Laser_(dinghy)

 Teachers will be a combination of experienced sailors from the ANU sailing club.
 Feel free to ask anyone anything about sailing, most of the time we should know the answer.

 What happens after course?

-We will continue to hold days where people can come down and sail in supervised conditions, this is why it is important to subscribe to the email listing or facebook page.
+We will continue to hold days where people can come down and sail in supervised conditions, this is why it is important to join our facebook page.
 Intermediate courses are run occasionally and are a great way to increase your skills.